 1. Help software testers

 I want Qxf2 to help software testers.
 We share what we know on our blog.
-I know that our competitors directly benefit from tutorials and ideas presented on our popular blog.
+We have open-sourced our automation framework.
+We answer queries from Internet strangers that reach out to us via our blog and email.
+We run a weekly newsletter that is focused on testing.
+I know that our competitors directly benefit from these actions.
 And I am ok with it.
 Because the number one goal I have for Qxf2 is to help other testers.

 2. Improve the state of software testing